ocean-tracking-network/node-manager-training/_episodes/10_The Push.md

 - 'unqualified' which contain the unmatched or mystery detections collected by an array
 - 'sentinel' which contain the detections matched to test or transceiver tags collected by an array
 - 'tracker' which contains detections that have been mapped to animals tagged by a project that can originate from any receiver in the entire Network
+- 'external partners' which is a report with suggested matches to the mystery-tag layers provided by non-Node partner networks.
+Summary detection information, including a count of the number of potential matches per project is provided.
+These matches are meant as a starting point for gaining information from non-Node telemetry networks.
+Researchers will have to contact those networks directly for more detailed information, and to register.

 Detection Extract files are formatted for direct ingestion by analysis packages such as [*glatos*](https://github.com/ocean-tracking-network/glatos) and [*resonate*](https://gitlab.oceantrack.org/otndc/resonate).